Professional Mediation Service You Can Rely On

 Mediation is highly effective for resolving the difficult disputes in divorce and family law, and personal injury actions.
 In fact, Washington law requires that parties try out-of-court dispute resolution before contested cases can go to trial.

 Clement Law Center offers mediation services for personal injury and family law cases, including custody disputes, property division and related conflicts in King, Pierce and Thurston counties.

-Federal Way family law and personal injury mediator Bruce Clement has more than 20 years of experience in family law, and is one of the few experienced family law mediators in South King County.
+Federal Way family law and personal injury mediator Bruce Clement has more than 20 years of experience in family law and is one of the few experienced family law mediators in South King County.

 If you are interested in mediation services, please let us know immediately.

 As a mediator, Mr. Clement must remain neutral.
 He cannot mediate a dispute after providing legal advice or representation to either spouse.
 Contact us today to schedule a mediation.
-We welcome military families, including personnel JBLM.
+We welcome military families, including personnel from JBLM.

-Seattle Mediation Services
+Our Mediation Services

-Mediation is a form of dispute resolution which is an alternative to having your legal issue resolved by a court.
+Mediation is a form of dispute which is that serves as an alternative to having your legal issue resolved by a court.
 Mediation services are appropriate whenever the parties are attempting to resolve a dispute that is currently in litigation, has previously been litigated, or may result in litigation at a future date.
 To avoid any conflict of interest, Clement Law Center will provide mediation services only if neither you nor the other party has ever retained or consulted with Clement Law Center.

 Notice of cancellation of a mediation session must be received by Clement Law Center at least five business days before the scheduled session.
 Session fees will be refunded to the parties, minus a $100 administrative fee per party.
-If a session is not timely cancelled or rescheduled, the entire mediation fee for both parties is forfeited.
+If a session is not timely canceled or rescheduled, the entire mediation fee for both parties is forfeited.